siddharthsonii/Interview-Prep-AI-MERN/README.md

    * Start the frontend server:
      ```bash
      cd frontend
-     npm start
+     npm run dev

 5. **Access the app**:
-   * Open your browser and navigate to http://localhost:3000.
+   * Open your browser and navigate to http://localhost:5173.

 ## Usage